 At SB’19 Paris this week, P&G presented a forward-looking framework, including innovation strategies that will inspire and enable responsible consumption for the five billion consumers served by the company’s many brands each day.

-This week, the Procter & Gamble Company detailed the roadmap and actions its leading brands are taking to increase positive impact on society and the environment through its “Brand 2030” criteria.
+This week, the Procter & Gamble Company detailed the roadmap and actions its leading brands are taking to increase positive impact on society and the environment through its “Ambition 2030” criteria.
 On Wednesday at SB’19 Paris conference, the company presented a forward-looking framework, including innovation and communication strategies that aim to inspire and enable responsible consumption for the five billion consumers served by P&G each day.
 P&G brands including Pampers®, Ariel® and Herbal Essences® are progressing in adopting this framework with actions and commitments to help accelerate sustainable lifestyles.

 “Consumers are no longer willing to compromise performance for living sustainably and they expect brands to take meaningful action in solving some of the most complex challenges facing the world,” said Marc Pritchard, P&G’s Chief Brand Officer.
 “This is why P&G is focused on reinventing marketing, to use the reach and voice of our brands as a force for good and a force for growth.
 We want our brands to be growing and creating value while having a measurable, long-term, positive impact on society and the environment.”